-Former All Blacks selector and North Harbour coach Peter Thorburn has passed away following a short illness.
-He was 81.
+Former All Blacks selector and inaugural North Harbour coach passes away

 Thorburn was the inaugural coach of North Harbour when the union formed in 1985 as a breakaway from Auckland.
 He also led the New Zealand Sevens team before Gordon Tietjens took over in 1994.